 The lower floors of the building are stylistically sensitive to the surrounding historic buildings, while the upper floors are composed of 327 feet of glass, stone, and steel.
 This verticality forces the gaze upwards.
 The building is topped off with a magnificent 45-foot spire, making it three feet taller than the previous record holder, the US Bank Building across the street.

 The spire was quite the point of contention for many citizens.
 The owners of the building, the Gardner Co, which is owned by the Mormon Gardner family., were criticized for the spire’s seeming reference to Mormonism and proposed gold plated statue of the Mormon prophet Moroni.
 The building’s architect claimed that the spire was simply made to emphasize the corner of 8th and Main.

 The interior of the building is composed of glass, steel, and wood with a variety of textures and pops of color.
 The lobby “brings the outdoors in” with the use of potted plants.

-Although most commonly referred to as the Zions Bank building, there are several other clients there as well.
-The approximately $76 million structure is home to the new Idaho headquarters of Zions Bank, along with several other businesses, including a law office, multiple restaurants, a gym, an architectural firm, and other professional services.To name a few, on the first couple floors are Ruth’s Chris Steakhouse and Flatbread as renters, along with the Holland and Hart legal firm and the Gardner Company on the way up.
-As of November of 2013, there were a total of fifteen tenants in the 18 story, 400,000 square foot building.
+The Zion Bank Building is home to the Idaho headquarters of Zions Bank, and several other businesses, including a law office, multiple restaurants, a gym, an architectural firm, and much more.
+As of November of 2013, there were a total of fifteen tenants in the building.